burdettadam/Doku_Autocomplete.jl/README.md

 ### Row Compression
 Every row is the combination of three sub-rows.
 Every sub-row is a three trio of nine possible symbols, a total of 84 possible combinations.
 To reduce memory usage, we can encode each sub-row with a corresponding ascii character.
 For example, [1,2,3,4,5,6,7,8,9] could encode to [ '!' , '^' , '&' ].
 In reversed order, [ '!' , '^' , '&' ] will decode to [1,2,3,4,5,6,7,8,9].
 This encoding provides significant lower memory use at a very low cost of execution time.

+## Contributing

+Issues and pull requests are welcome!